Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 To manage access to AWS resources for deployment, we use the following IAM setup:

 1. IAM Users:
-   - `ryanlukewatson`: User for development deployments (others can be created as needed)
+   - `credex-core-development-deployment`: User for development deployments
    - `credex-core-staging-deployment`: User for staging deployments
    - `credex-core-production-deployment`: User for production deployments